nbrandaleone-gcp/virustotal-scan/README.md

 ```

 > [!WARNING]
-> Since the focus of this tutorial in on security, we shoudl adjust these CF to run only authenticated.
+> Since the focus of this tutorial in on security, we shoudld adjust these CF to run authenticated.
-> We *MUST* use a Service Account with proper permissions!
+> We **MUST** use a Service Account with proper permissions!

 ## Deploy a Cloud Function